LuizScolari/CFFs-Polynomial/README.md

 # CFFs-Polynomial

 ## 📌 Overview
-CFFs (Cover-Free Families) are combinatorial structures widely used in cryptography, coding theory, and group testing.
+CFFs (Cover-Free Families) are combinatorial structures used in cryptography, coding theory, and group testing.
 These structures consist of collections of subsets where no subset is entirely covered by the union of others.

 The **polynomial approach** to CFFs involves constructing these families using polynomials over finite fields, which helps optimize their size and efficiency for practical applications.